Comparative Philology Graduate Seminar

 2003–4 Indo-European Accentuation: Problems in accentuation Gothic Work in Progress

-2002–3 Imperatives Venetic Work in Progress
+2002–3 Imperatives: Paradigms and Politeness Venetic Work in Progress

 2001–2 Analogy The Languages of Lycia Work in Progress